 The information collected is then represented on a schematic sector diagram of the site.
 The sector analysis diagram simply shows the direction of flow of these energies into the property.

-Simple commonsense then dictates how this sector information influences the configuration and placement of elements within the appropriate
+Simple commonsense then dictates how this sector information influences the configuration and placement of elements within the appropriate zones in the design.

 Here I have drawn a sector analysis in the Permaculture Landscape Design of our own 5 acre property.